-The Cities', SVWSD's, and SVC's contributions to the CIEF are expressed in the CitiesSVSWD-SVC Term Sheet.
+1. Contributions to the CIEF by the Cities, SVWSD, and SVC are expressed in the Cities-SVSWD-SVC Term Sheet.
 Condition no. 1 of the Cities-SVWSD-SVC Term Sheet states, in part:

-Starting in 2022, and every year thereafter, by January 31 for the threeyear term of the GWMA Plan approved by the Director of IDWR, the Cities, SVWSD, and SVC each will contribute \$10 per acre-foot of their average annual non-irrigation groundwater diversions (based on a 5year rolling average of prior diversions) to an account known as the Conservation and Infrastructure, Efficiency Fund ("CIEF Fund"), as more broadly described in the GWMA Plan.
+Starting in 2022, and every year thereafter, by January 31 for the threeyear term of the GWMA Plan approved by the Director of IDWR, the Cities, SVWSD, and SVC each will contribute \$10 per acre-foot of their average annual non-irrigation ground water diversions (based on a 5year rolling average of prior diversions) to an account known as the Conservation and Infrastructure, Efficiency Fund, as more broadly described in the GWMA Plan.

 In all, the Cities-SVSWD-SVC Term Sheet lists eleven conditions for their participation in the Management Plan.
 The rest of condition no. 1 and conditions 2-11 are incorporated herein by reference.
-See Appendix E.
+See Appendix D.7